Autumn in the Garden

 2. No household may hold more than one half (4½' x 10’) or full (9'x10') plot.

 3. Gardeners who move from Piermont before June 15 of the gardening season cannot remain members.
 Their plot will return to the Garden for reassignment.
-Those who move on or after June 15 are asked, as a courtesy, to notify the Garden at PiermontGarden@gmail.comThey may continue to garden for the remainder of the season provided they tend and weed their plots and adjacent walkways.
+Those who move on or after June 15 are asked, as a courtesy, to notify the Garden Leadership Team at PiermontCommunityGarden@gmail.comThey may continue to garden for the remainder of the season provided they tend and weed their plots and adjacent walkways.

 MEMBERSHIP REQUIREMENTS